Blog icon Blog / Guides /

 What is On-Premise ERP?

 This model usually involves higher upfront costs due to hardware, software licensing, and internal IT staffing.
 However, it offers full control over the system’s configuration, customization, and data environment.
+These are key advantages when comparing on-premise and cloud ERP systems against each other.

 On-Premise ERP remains common in industries where data sensitivity, complex integrations, or regulatory obligations require in-house hosting.